-1. iDonatedIt –(iPhone) This app allows you to keep track of all of your charitable donations.
+1. iDonatedIt – This app allows you to track of all of your charitable donations.
 Planning on donating an old laptop, printer, or office furniture?
-This app makes it easy to track the market value of each item, donation date, and charity name.
-Plus, you can use your camera’s phone to snap images of the donated items.
+This app makes it easy to track the market value of each non cash item, donation date, and charity name.
+Simply snap a picture of the donated items.

-2. Tax Answers by H&R Block – (iPhone) Not sure how to file, or what documents you’ll need?
+2. My Block by H&R Block- Not sure how to file, or what documents you’ll need?
 Wondering what your tax bill is going to look like this year?
-With this app, you can view the answers to FAQs asked by other filers, estimate your refund, get a checklist of the documents you’ll need, or get up to speed on tax terms that have you stumped.
+With the My Block app, you can view the answers to FAQs asked by other filers, estimate your refund, get a checklist of the documents you’ll need, or get up to speed on tax terms that have you stumped.
 It’s like having an accountant in your pocket.

-3. Receipt Filer Lite – (Android) Ideal for the business traveler; this app lets you photograph each receipt from your purchases and categorize them for easier filing.
+3. Receipt Filer Lite- Ideal for the business traveler; the receipt filer lite app lets you photograph each receipt from your purchases and categorize them for easier filing.
 This keeps expense tracking simple and paper-free – no more physical copies of receipts to fill out your wallet.

-4. TaxCaster Mobile by TurboTax – (Android, iPhone) Tired of crunching numbers?
+4. TaxCaster Mobile by TurboTax- Tired of crunching numbers?
 In just a few minutes, this little app will give you an idea of how much money you will owe the federal government, or how much they owe you.
 Simply enter your information – like income and deductions – and it’ll do the calculations for you.
 It is a great tool to quickly estimate your potential tax liability.

 The proper tools can help you stay on the right track all year long – making tax season stress-free, and helping you get your taxes done way ahead of schedule.
-Because nothing is worse than waiting until the last minute to file your taxes.
-Right?
+Because nothing is worse than waiting until the last minute to file your taxes and being completely unprepared.

 Do you have a favorite mobile app that made this year’s tax season less tedious?